MARONITE LITURGICAL YEAR

 The Injustice and False Accusation

 The story of Naboth is fundamentally one of injustice.
 Naboth, a righteous man, refuses to sell his ancestral vineyard to King Ahab, following God’s command that the land should remain within his family.
 When Naboth is falsely accused and wrongfully executed, it echoes the injustice of the trial and crucifixion of Jesus.
-Just as Naboth was killed for standing firm in his righteousness, Jesus was crucified despite His innocence.
+Just as Naboth was killed for standing firm in his righteousness, Jesus was crucified despite His innocence and

 By reading Naboth's story during Holy Week, the Church invites the faithful to reflect on the suffering and injustice that Jesus endured, while also reminding them that righteousness and truth will ultimately triumph.
 This reading also serves as a call for the faithful to stand firm in the face of injustice and to recognise that, like Naboth and Jesus, those who suffer for the sake of righteousness will receive God's justice in the end.